catppuccin/nix/CONTRIBUTING.md

 - `docs`: Any change to documentation
 - `ci`: Any change to CI files
 - `revert`: A revert commit.
-The message should describe the reasoning and the commit should include the `Refs:` header with the short hashes of the commits being reverted.
+The message should describe the reasoning and the commit should include the `Refs:` footer with the short hashes of the commits being reverted.
 - `chore`: catch-all type